HOW TO LOSE WEIGHT FAST IN 2019

 Weight Loss Fictions

 I literally shed over 80 pounds not working out or changing anything other than my mind and my heart.
-I woke up the day before my wedding, traveled home to Sapponi country excited to try on my gown my mother made for the first time and was surprised to find out it was a size too big.
+I woke up the day before my wedding, traveled home to Sapponi country excited to try on the gown my mother designed for the first time and was surprised to find out it was a size too big.
 Walking up the aisle the next day I was a whole new woman, with a brand new body, and I did not have to lose myself or the things that made me happy to experience both.

 Okay, So Where Do I Begin…

 Having this conversation, trying to explain how I lost almost 100 pounds in a year without anything “conventional” is very tedious.
 It is very difficult to give a step-by-step guide for a process that was as much spiritual, as it was mental and physical.
 That said, I trust that I am typing this memoir of sorts for anyone going through something similar to what I was at the time.